-The first Engineers Without Borders organisation was founded in France in the 1980s, since then the movement has developed in countries throughout the world.
-Each national organisation of EWB is independent in terms of governance, activities and funding however we share the common principles of promoting sustainable development through engineering.
+There are Engineers Without Borders organisations in over 60 countries throughout the world with Engineers Without Borders Ireland being formed in 2010.
+Each national organisation is independent however we share the common principles of promoting sustainable development through engineering.

-As of May 2018, EWB Ireland has 1 member of staff – Program Manager.
+As of May 2018, EWB Ireland has 1 member of staff – Program Manager for Build Solid Ground.

-Declan is a Chartered Engineer with 18 years experience in Building Services Consultancy and Sustainability.
+Declan is a Chartered Engineer with 20 years experience in Building Services Consultancy and Sustainable Building Design.
 He holds an MSc in Energy and Sustainable Building Design, is a BREEAM Accredited Professional, BREEAM International New Construction Assessor and a Certified European PassivHaus Designer.
 Declan is also a Director of the Irish Green Building Council (IGBC), Project Director at Varming Consulting Engineers and an Executive Member of the Nepal Ireland Society.

 Research & Academic Networks